Hapoel Be'er Sheva F.C.: The 1980s

 For the 1988–89 season, the team won 1–0 against Hapoel Tel Aviv in the Lilian Cup final.
 Later in the season, the team reached the final of the Toto Cup and won the Cup for the first time in its history after a victory over Maccabi Netanya.
-In the league, the team did not list, and in the 22nd round they broke up with coach Nissim Bakhar, when Shimon Shenhar came in for a second term as team coach.
+In the league, the team did not impress, and in the 22nd round they let go of coach Nissim Bakhar, when Shimon Shenhar came in for a second term as team coach.
 Be'er Sheva scored only 22 goals, 29 assists and finished fifth in the table.

 The 1990s

 In the 1989–90 season was the first season in which foreign players were allowed to participate in the Israeli league, and Be'er Sheva joined the Argentinian attackers Claudio Dykstra and Ricardo Cacchione.
 During the season, the team replaced four coaches, Shimon Shenhar, who finished in the fifth round, past players Haim Cohen and Alon Ben Dor, and Eliyahu Offer, who was appointed towards the end of the season in which the team finished ninth in the league.

 In the 1990–91 season, the team qualified for the playoffs, finishing sixth in the table.
-In the 1991–92 season, the team received 43 duty rates, the highest number of duty rates since the 1969–70 season.
-On the other hand, the team also scored a great deal, ending the season with 40 goals, the highest number of goals since 1981–82, and finished the season in tenth place in the table.
+In the 1991–92 season, the team conceded 43 goals, the highest number of conceded goals since the 1969–70 season.
+On the other hand, the team also scored a great deal of goals, ending the season with 40 goals, the highest number of goals since 1981–82, and finished the season in tenth place in the table.

 In the 1992–93 season, Uri Malmilian and Hisham Zuabi joined the team.
 After five rounds Eliyahu Offer was fired and replaced by assistant coach Vico Haddad.
-Be'er Sheva showed a good offensive ability during the season, when Zuabi finished as deputy king of the league with 17 goals, and sets a record for conquering Be'er Sheva in the senior league.
-The entire team finished the season with 52 goals, the highest number of goals ever scored in one season in the top league, as well as their best ever goal difference in the top division, and fourth in the table.
+Be'er Sheva showed a good offensive ability during the season, when Zuabi finished as runner up of the league's top scorer with 17 goals, and sets a record for scoring with Be'er Sheva in the senior league.
+The entire team finished the season with 52 goals, the highest number of goals ever scored in one season in the top league, as well as their best ever goal differential in the top division, and fourth in the table.

-In the 1993–94 season, the team again broke the record for the season in the Premier League and scored 54 goals, and returned their best goal difference in the Premier League.
-Amir Avigdor finished the season as the team's top scorer with 16 conquests, the team finished third and won the UEFA Cup for the first time in which Israeli teams participated.
+In the 1993–94 season, the team again broke the record for the season in the Premier League and scored 54 goals, and had their best goal difference in the league.
+Amir Avigdor finished the season as the team's top scorer with 16 goals, the team finished third and won a UEFA Cup spot for the first time in which Israeli teams participated.

 In the 1994–95 season Vitaly Savchenko of Ukraine was appointed to coach the team.
-In the UEFA Cup, the team was defeated against Aris Thessaloniki from Greece, losing twice to the team and being eliminated from the team.
+In the UEFA Cup, the team was defeated against Aris Thessaloniki from Greece, losing twice to the team and being eliminated from the competition.